martybutts/100-days-of-coding/log.md

 **Today's Progress**: More work on the poetry website.
 Learnt a lot about sliders today.

 **Thoughts** Useful to use containers to group elements, and then style the container in terms of layout, particularly using flexbox.

+### Day 22: 27 January, Friday

+**Today's Progress**: Built an app that grants wishes, using express-generator.

+**Thoughts** Got my head around handlebars again after not using it for a while.
+Layout.hbs presents the view, which is filled by index.hbs.